Welcome Bonuses

 Two-factor authentication is available at most platforms, but it’s not mandatory.
 If you’re climbing the VIP ladder and accumulating significant Sweeps Coin balances, enable 2FA immediately.
 The platforms won’t force you to, and that’s a red flag in itself.

-The VIP Bonus Breakdown: What You Actually Get
+The VIP Tier Breakdown: What You Actually Get

-Let’s quantify the value.
+Let’s quantify the value of these loyalty programs.
 Here’s what a typical VIP progression looks like at a sweepstakes casino:

 Bronze (Starting Tier): Weekly bonus of 1-2 Sweeps Coins, standard redemption speed, no dedicated support.